latest nhpb_banner 1__compressed2

 Contact to apply for help from ADAP

-The AIDS Drug Assistance Programs are funded by the federal government.
-However, when applying the services are administered by state governments.
-Click here to find information on how to access free health care or prescription programs from local as well as state clinics and get a directory for them.
-Or click here to get a list of government assistance programs.
+Many local clinics also help people get medications from Ryan White Part B - ADAP.
+Click here to find information on how to access free health care or prescription programs from federal qualified local as well as state clinics and get a directory for them.

 By Jon McNamara